Aniiket04/Clustering-Techniques-for-Data-Insights/README.md

 plt.legend()
 ```
 This code creates a scatter plot which visually represent the data points from three clusters (df1, df2, and df3) with Age on the x-axis and Income on the y-axis.
-Each cluster group in the DataFrame is assigned a unique color to make it easier to distinguish between the groups.<br>
+Each cluster group in the DataFrame is assigned a unique color to make it easier to distinguish between the groups.

 **4.6 Step-6**
 ```python